BR0kEN-/cikit/docs/README.md

 The documentation divided into parts.
 Below you find the list of categories with further information.

+- [Basic HTTP authentication](basic-http-auth) - frontier of protection for your server.
-- [Jenkins](jenkins) - used for building the project with new changes.
+- [Jenkins](jenkins) - build project instance with incoming changes.
+- Ansible
+  - [Inventory](ansible-inventory) - list of managed hosts.